 |---|---|

-| Trip Design | Every itinerary maps directly to at least one UN Sustainable Development Goal |
+| Trip Design | Every itinerary maps directly to at least one UN Sustainable Development Goal. |

-| Partner Vetting | Collaborations with locally led, community-based NGOs that ensure long-term sustainability |
+| Partner Vetting | Collaborations with locally led, community-based organizations that prioritize long-term sustainability. |

-| Student Preparation | Pre-departure workshops introduce the SDGs, ethical travel practices, and responsible service |
+| Student Preparation | Pre-departure workshops introduce the SDGs, ethical travel practices, and responsible service. |

-| Impact Delivery | Students participate in measurable, community-driven projects focused on education, clean water, or conservation |
+| Impact Delivery | Students contribute to measurable, community-driven projects focused on education, clean water, or conservation. |

-| Reflection | Guided journaling, group discussions, and post-trip action plans connect learning to global responsibility |
+| Reflection | Guided journaling, group discussions, and post-trip action plans connect learning to global responsibility. |

 Sample Program: SDG Week in the Dominican Republic